-Jardin Catherine Laboure Garden in Paris
+Paris Jardin Catherine Laboure Garden

-A bit of history on Jardin Catherine Laboure
+History on Paris Jardin Catherine Laboure Garden

 This was originally a kitchen garden and orchard of the convent that dates from 1633 and even today the convent windows still overlook the garden that has its path formed in a shape of a cross.